ElisaHV1/Course-Project/README.md

 4. Construct a variable that contains the measurements on the mean and standard deviation for each measurement
 5. Load the "train" and "test" data, tagging columns as needed.
 6. Merge the training and the test sets to create one data set.
-7. ses descriptive activity names to name the activities in the data set.
+7. Uses descriptive activity names to name the activities in the data set.
 8. Appropriately label the data set with descriptive variable names.
 9. Create a second, independent tidy data set with the average of each variable for each activity and each subject.
 10. Check the result